Saturday, November 7, 2009

 Virginia

 Several people have commented that Brown is not a baby anymore but looks like a little boy.
 As parents, I think we are the last to see our kids growing up, often thinking of them several months (at this stage) or years (teenage years) behind from where their abilities and thinking currently lie.
 He will be running along (do toddlers ever walk?) and come to a stair.
 In the past, he usually gets down on all fours and crawls down/up.
 But now he is just starting to take them in stride.
 When I seem him do this, I expect a skinned knee.
 But most of the time, he is negotiating these things well.
 He has gotten very good with sign language (more, help, milk, food, etc), so much so that it is hard to get him to try to talk.
 But I am sure that will happen soon enough so that we will soon be fondly remembering the quiet days.
 But he is no longer and infant.
-We are still asked quite frequently about how the baby is doing, and it is an interesting quandary to be in as to know if they are asking about Brown or Joseay.
-It will soon be clear who is the baby and who is the boy in the house.
-38 days until the due date.
-Babies always come on their due date, right?

 Saturday, August 29, 2009